Seán Fortune: Life

-Born on 20 December 1953 in Gorey, County Wexford, Fortune was the eldest son of Elizabeth (née Acton) and James Fortune.
+Born on 20 December 1953 in Gorey, County Wexford, Seán Fortune was the eldest son of Elizabeth (née Acton) and James Fortune.
 He was educated at St Peter's College, Wexford, which was the diocesan seminary of the diocese of Ferns.
 It was during his training that the first reports of his abuse were made, although it is not clear whether the Diocesan authorities had knowledge of these complaints before his ordination.

 Fortune ministered in the village of Fethard-on-Sea in County Wexford, in Belfast and in Dundalk.
 Allegations of abuse were made against him in all three places.
 Fortune would take groups of boys to stay over in Loftus Hall in the early 1980s when it was a convent, and allegedly carried out some of his attacks there.
 Sean Cloney compiled a dossier of complaints against him.
-Fr.
-Fortune also set up a business in Dublin which offered media and journalism training to the public.
+He also set up a business in Dublin which offered media and journalism training to the public.

+While Fortune was arrested, in March 1995, and charged with 22 offences, he sought to have the charges dropped on the basis of the length of time which had elapsed.
+However, criminal proceedings commenced in early March 1999.

+Death and subsequent findings

-On 13 March 1999, he committed suicide in New Ross while awaiting trial for 66 charges of sexual abuse against 29 boys.
-He had taken a lethal cocktail of drugs and alcohol and was found dead in bed by his housekeeper.
+On 13 March 1999, Fortune committed suicide in New Ross on the "eve of his trial".
+He had been facing 66 charges of sexual abuse against 29 boys and, while he was remanded in custody pending trial, he had been released on bail several days earlier.
+While at his home, he took a lethal cocktail of drugs and alcohol and was found dead in bed by his housekeeper.
 He was 45.
-He had been remanded in custody pending trial but had been released days earlier.

 In March 2002, the BBC broadcast Suing the Pope, a documentary detailing the activities of Fortune and the response of the Diocese of Ferns to his activities over the years.

-The Report of the Ferns Inquiry claims that two of Fortune's alleged victims have since died by suicide.
+The report of the Ferns Inquiry (published in 2005) stated that two of Fortune's alleged victims had since died by suicide.
+While the Ferns Report noted that Fortune had been removed from some church roles owing to earlier allegations, it found that the decision to appoint him to curacies in County Wexford was "ill-advised and dangerous" and noted a "serious lack of supervision" and other failures in allowing Fortune to "open youth clubs and build reconciliation rooms for young people in the basement of his house".